ronbactawar/Street-View/README.md

 Image Maker:  A program that reads in a list of Street View API URLs and downloads the image produced

 Image Riper: This function reads a list of URLs (ie. ImageNet) from a text file and downloads then into a created folder called Images

+City Lookup:  Reverse geocodes to city granularity given as a set of (Lattitude, Longitude) coordinates